egardner2019/CloudComputingProject2/README.md

    c.
 Upon submission redirect to next page.
 Display information accepted in step 3b.

    d.
 Should ask for username and password to retrieve user information.

-## Extra Credit
-1. Upload the file Limerick.txt with above designed form.
-2. Store it.
-3. Display the count of words in the file on page designed in step #3c and provide link to download it.
-4. Display all the information from extra credit step#3 upon re-login.